iamacewhite/iamacewhite.github.io/supp/README.md

 ### Running
 Just double click on ```index.html``` to open up and you can start reviewing the supplementary!

-An alternative is to visit an [anoymous site](https://iamacewhite.github.io/supp/index.html) for a deployed version.

 ### Appendix
 In case you need to refer to the original files for some reason, here are a few instructions.